jgrassler/talks/magnum-debugging-101/full/main.md

 <!--

-3. ...a DNS setup that yields a `NXDOMAIN` for the etcd URL either because it only resolves internal URLs or because `discovery.etcd.io` is filtered to keep users from leaking internal information that way.
+3. ...a DNS setup that yields a `NXDOMAIN` for the etcd URL, either because it only resolves internal URLs or because `discovery.etcd.io` is filtered to keep users from leaking internal information that way.